catalogfi/docs/docs/catalog-accounts/instant-account.md

 ## Funding

 Before a user funds an Instant Account, they send a request to the Guardian to sign a refund transaction in the event the Guardian stops signing transactions or goes offline.
 This transaction can be signed by the user at any point to withdraw their funds.
-Once the user has received this transaction, they can safely fund their Instant Account knowing they will have full control of their assets through the entire process.
+Once the user has received this transaction, they can safely fund their Instant Account knowing they will have full control of their assets throughout the entire process.

 ## Sending